Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * And in figuring out what to do when things go wrong.

 ##### System image
-1. The designer’s conceptual model is the designer’s conception of the look, feel and operation of a product.
+1. The designer’s conceptual model is the designer’s conception of the look, feel, and operation of a product.
 2. The system image is what can be derived from the physical structure that had been built (including documentation, instructions, signifiers, …).
 It’s the combined product information available to the user.
 3. The user’s mental model is developed through interaction with the product and its system image.
 4. Designers expect the user’s model to be identical to theirs, but because they can’t communicate directly with the user, the burden of communication is with the system image.